dotnetcore/CAP/docs/content/user-guide/en/persistent/mongodb.md

 MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.

-CAP has supported MongoDB as persistent since version 2.3 .
+CAP supports MongoDB since version 2.3 .

 MongoDB supports ACID transactions since version 4.0, so CAP only supports MongoDB above 4.0, and MongoDB needs to be deployed as a cluster, because MongoDB's ACID transaction requires a cluster to be used.